jatin-agrawal17/Real-Estate-Project/README.md

 # 🏙️ Real Estate Price Predictor & Recommendation App

-🏠 Real Estate Analytical App helps users estimate property prices for flats and houses based on custom inputs like location, size, and amenities.
+🏠 Real Estate Analytical App helps users estimate property prices for flats and houses of **Gurgaon** based on custom inputs like location, size, and amenities.
 📊 It features interactive analytics, including geo-based price visualizations and market trends.
 🧭 Users can also discover similar properties based on distance and recommendations from selected listings.